laraluitingh/Tripp/README.md

 # Trippo

-Social Media application for world travellors to share their experericnes and connect with another.
+Social Media application for world travellers to share their experericnes and connect with another.
 Optimised for mobile

 ## Features